brunolmarques/spark-on-k8s-examples/README.md

 $ ./sparkctl status spark-pi
 ```

-Alternatively, to check application status
+Alternatively, to check application status (or check created pods and their status)

 ```
 $ kubectl describe sparkapplication spark-pi or
+$ kubectl get pods --watch -n default or
 $ kubectl describe pod spark-pi-1528991055721-driver
 or